jroes/passwordy/README.md

 What
 ==
 **passwordy** generates passwords without a password database.

+1. Pick a master password / passphrase.
+Something strong that you'll remember.
+2. Give passwordy your master password and the name of the thing you want to log into (a website, for example).
+3. Passwordy tells you the password!

 This is mostly just a Ruby transcription of https://gist.github.com/3334991, a method for generating passwords without a password database.

 Installation